crisfervil/DynamicsNode/readme.md

 It has been tested in Windows environments only, but could potentially work in Linux too using Mono.

 # Supported CRM versions
-Tested in CRM 2013 and CRM Online so far.
+Tested on CRM 2011, 2011 and CRM Online so far.

 Volunteers to run the integration tests on other versions are more than welcome :)